Techtonica/curriculum/databases/relational-databases.md

 ### Lesson

 - [Slides](https://drive.google.com/open?id=1xK7_t_yJcu4RcBkj0Gv-t5uyBCNr0g4cHKqAJSxNwY0) | [Video Walkthrough of Slides](https://drive.google.com/file/d/1V0bk3fH_8PsRE3Vz4J3qe3TTiqBClT6y/view)

-Also briefly review: [LucidChart: What is a Database Model?](https://www.lucidchart.com/pages/database-diagram/database-models).
-Be sure to read the [Relational Model](https://www.lucidchart.com/pages/database-diagram/database-models?a=1) section, and briefly skim over the rest just so you're aware that there are many types of database models.
-The only one we're working with here is the relational model, so don't worry about learning the rest yet.

 - Look through the rest of the links in the Materials Section.
 [SQL Fiddle](http://sqlfiddle.com) is the tool where you can implement your sql knowledge.
 Practically implement creating a database schema and perform operations on it using the tool.